shopware5/devdocs/source/sysadmins-guide/sessions/index.md

 ### Redis
 Redis is a popular key/value storage, that easily can be clustered for redundancy.
 It does not support session locking, however.
-When using a single redis instance with multiple shopware installations (e.g. for stating environments) it would be wise to use seperate prefixes for each shopware installation.
-Otherwise, your session keys could re-used between your installations and race conditions or strange session-related behavoir may occur.
-A prefix can be confiured using the conncection uri.
-Please consult the offical [phpredis documentation](https://github.com/phpredis/phpredis#php-session-handler).
+When using a single redis instance with multiple Shopware installations (e.g. for staging environments) it would be wise to use separate prefixes for each installation.
+Otherwise, your session keys could be re-used between your installations and race conditions or strange session-related behavior may occur.
+A prefix can be configured using the connection uri.
+Please consult the official [phpredis documentation](https://github.com/phpredis/phpredis#php-session-handler).

 #### Install